 Always note the voltage requirements of the devices you are about to plug into your USB hub.
 Unpowered USB hubs are only made for some devices and are good with basic peripherals like a mouse, keyboard, and USB flash drive.

-It is essential to have a powered hub if you look forward to plugging in high-voltage devices like printers, scanners, external hard drives, webcams, and others.
-You will need a powered hub because you can only provide the devices with their required voltage.
+It is essential to have a powered hub if you want to plug in high-voltage devices like printers, scanners, external hard drives, webcams, and others.

 The USB Version In The Hub